RaoOfPhysics/phd-starter-kit/index.md

 And let's not even go into the cluttered posters; I have seen "posters" by theoretical physicists that are simply A4 pages of their research paper printed and arranged to occupy an A0 canvas &mdash; why bother?!

 This isn't surprising, really.
-Not everyone has an ability to make something both aesthetically appealing and informative, and we're better of leaving design to designers.
+Not everyone has an ability to make something both aesthetically appealing and informative, and we're better off leaving design to designers.
 Researchers, on the other hand, generally go for overkill on information while ignoring the visual appeal.
 However, this doesn't mean you can't learn and improve.